-This article details the issues addressed by a legal due diligence undertaken in respect of a proposed co-working premises to identifying risks associated with converting the same into a co-working space.
+This article details the issues addressed by a legal due diligence undertaken on a premises to identify risks associated with converting the same into a co-working space.
 It is Part I in our series of articles on setting up and operating a co-working space in India.
-You can read Part II of this series at here.

-Part II of the series details the typical issues addressed by a technical due diligence undertaken in respect of a proposed co-working space to ensure continuous, safe, and incremental operations from the same.
+Part II of the series details the typical issues addressed by a technical due diligence undertaken on a proposed co-working space to ensure continuous, safe, and incremental operations from the same.

-Part III of the series details the safeguards and mechanisms that an operator of a co-working space can negotiate to nullify or mitigate the adverse affects of the sale of such property by the owner to a third party.
+Part III of the series details the safeguards and mechanisms that an co-working space operator can negotiate to nullify or mitigate the adverse affects of the sale of such property to a third party.

 Operators of co-working spaces spend significant resources to transform lifeless, vacant spaces into vibrant, community-driven business and innovation centers.
 Naturally then, a thorough due diligence of the proposed co-working property becomes essential for ensuring business continuity from such properties.
 In this article we look into a few of the important aspect that a due diligence of a proposed co-working property will typically address.